 One can do a story — even a serialized TV story — which is not a mystery in a detective-story sense but a mystery in a mythic-unto-esoteric sense: unanswerable.

 The Prisoner resembles Lost in a number of ways.
 Our protagonist finds himself in an isolated place which operates by its own unique, puzzling rules, full of characters with mysterious motives: The Village.
 In the course of an episode, we typically learn both a bit about the characters’ backstories before they arrived at The Village and a bit about The Village itself.
 Each episode’s opening titles succinctly reminds us how the pilot episode set up that our protagonist was some kind of spy, that he angrily resigned from the work, that the leaders of The Village want to know why, that they refuse to answer when our protagonist asks which side they work for.
 In the show’s final episode, it steadfastly refuses to answer these questions, and steps up the way in which the fantastical Village is an elaborate metaphorical space for exploring themes about power, individualism, the social order, moral responsibility, human nature.
 Its rejections of the plot questions from the text of the story are part its point; the show is largely about why they do not matter.
-It tells us how that the puzzle of The Village’s in-world nature was misdirection rather than breaks a promise.
+It does not break a promise, it tells us how that the puzzle of The Village’s in-world nature was misdirection.

 But Lost’s refusal to address the plot questions it raised delivers no such thematic payload.